As a small business owner, investing days or weeks into crafting a marketing strategy is out of the picture.

 3. Special announcements

 Announce new services or products.
-If you want your client to return to you, demonstrating that their experience will be even better the next time is a strong selling point.
-The more personalized this is, the stronger.
-If you’re adding a service that would matter to them, emphasize it!
-If you’re improving upon a negative experience they had, letting them know can go a long way.
-Here, you can show them that you care about their experience, even after they’ve paid you.
+To encourage your clients to come back, showing them that their next experience will be even better is key.
+The more tailored this message is, the more effective it will be.
+If you’re introducing a service that would benefit them, highlight it!
+If you’re addressing a past negative experience, informing them can make a big difference.
+This shows that you value their experience, even after they have made a purchase.

 4. Offer a discount